-Look at the Masson stained slide of the kidney and the H & E stained section.
-Hold it up to the light to distinguish the CORTEX from the MEDULLA.
+If you hold the section of the kidney up to the light, you can distinguish the CORTEX from the MEDULLA.
 In the Masson stained section, note the blue-stained CAPSULE covering the surface.
 View the same regions with the low magnification of the microscope.

 The outer regions, called the cortex are distinguished by numerous sectioned profiles of tubules and glomeruli.
 Identify the capsule and look at a glomerulus with a higher magnification.
 It is essentially a tuft of capillaries embedded in a double-walled epithelium (like a fist in a balloon).
 The epithelium is called "Bowman's capsule".
 That part of the epithelium covering the capillaries is called the visceral epithelium.
 The part forming the capsule is called "parietal epithelium".
 The filtration membrane is formed from the endothelial cells of the capillaries, basement membrane, and visceral epithelium.
 What cell types are found in the visceral epithelium?
 Draw the epithelial cell that forms the filtration membrane or barrier.